-The main character of the series is Daichi, a high school boy who seems to be disinterested in what he’s being made to study at school; instead, he focuses on studying the things he wants to learn on his own during his free time.
+The main character of the series is Daichi, a high school boy who seems to be disinterested in what he’s being made to study at school.
+Instead, he focuses on studying the things he wants to learn on his own during his free time.

 The day before summer vacation starts, he visits one of his friends and sees a news report on the television about a strange rainbow circle that appeared in the sky over the town of Minamitane in Tanegashima for about five minutes.
 It turns out this is where Daichi grew up until his father died, and he has some memories that suddenly come flooding back to him.
 Daichi decides to go to Tanegashima.

-On his way there, we see a flashback of when he met a boy his age named Teppi who lived in a building surrounded by a chain link fence and a sign saying, “No Entry.”
+On his way there, we see a flashback of when he met a boy his age named Teppei who lived in a building surrounded by a chain link fence and a sign saying, “No Entry.”
 Daichi climbs the fence and jumps in, and the two boys kept betting each other over Daichi’s necklace that was given to him by his father.
-Other flashbacks throughout the episode show Teppi displaying his special powers to Daichi, as well as getting Daichi into a location where he isn’t supposed to go.
+Other flashbacks throughout the episode show Teppei displaying his special powers to Daichi, as well as getting Daichi into a location where he isn’t supposed to go.
 Their friendship ended up coming to an end after Daichi inexplicably frees a sleeping girl who has been trapped inside a bubble.

 I have to admit that at times, this episode could be a little hard to follow, due to the various jumping around in time that was taking place.
 While this jumpiness primarily happened between flashbacks and present time, there are some scenes in present time where we have no idea who the characters are that we’re seeing and we don’t get to know much of anything about them before the first episode ends.